longturn/freeciv21/docs/Playing/cma.rst

 are constraints.
 You can command the city not to lose food, e.g. by setting the surplus constraint to zero, and you can allow the city to lose gold by setting the gold surplus to -3, and urge them to make at least 5 shields per round by setting the production surplus to 5.
-The most powerful constraint, though, is the Celebrate constraint, which makes the city celebrate at once (which usually takes effect the round after you change it).
+The most powerful constraint, though, is the :guilabel:`Celebrate` constraint, which makes the city celebrate at once (which usually takes effect the round after you change it).

+.. note:: Celebration is a ruleset defined setting and is not available for all games.

 It is obvious that the Governor cannot fulfill all these constraints in every case.
 Whenever the constraints cannot be fulfilled, the Governor quits its service for that city, giving a message:
-:strong:`"The agent can't fulfill the requirements for Berlin.
+:strong:`"The agent can't fulfill the requirements for [city name].
 Passing back control."` You then have the choice of either managing the city on your own (which has some drawbacks, see below), or open that city and change the surplus requirements so that they can be fulfilled.